Brandon-Rozek/website/content/research/clusteranalysis/notes/lec8.md

+---
-# Divisive Methods Pt 2.
+title: Divisive Methods Pt 2.
+showthedate: false
+---

 Recall in the previous section that we spoke about Monothetic and Polythetic methods.
 Monothetic methods only looks at a single variable at a time while Polythetic looks at multiple variables simultaneously.
 In this section, we will speak more about polythetic divisive methods.